QueryOcc: Query-based Self-Supervision for 3D Semantic Occupancy: Method

 \textbf{\textit{Base formulation}} Following LSS, each pixel feature $\boldsymbol\epsilon$ in $\mathcal{E}$ is associated with a categorical depth probability distribution $p_d$ over $N_d$ bins.
 Given known intrinsics and extrinsics, each pixel is lifted into $N_d$ 3D points in the ego frame, each weighted by its depth-bin probability.
 Point clouds from all camera views are then fused by splatting the resulting 3D feature cloud onto a shared BEV grid.

-\textbf{\textit{(1) Point encoding:}} Instead of splatting raw features $f_d = p_d \cdot \boldsymbol\epsilon$, we explicitly encode visibility, uncertainty, and temporal cues through a learnable function $P_\pi$:

-where $\mathbf{e}$ is a learnable empty-space embedding and $p_v$ is the cumulative depth probability up to the depth bin $d$ (interpreted as the predicted visibility) and $t_c$ is the timestamp of the current image. $P_\pi$ applies Fourier feature encoding to each input and aggregates them through a lightweight MLP.
+\textbf{\textit{(1) Point encoding:}} Instead of splatting raw features $f_d = p_d \cdot \boldsymbol\epsilon$, we explicitly encode visibility, uncertainty, and temporal cues through a learnable function $P_\pi$: $f_d = P_\pi\big(p_d \cdot \boldsymbol\epsilon + (1 - p_d) \mathbf{e},\, p_v,\, p_d, t_c \big),$ where $\mathbf{e}$ is a learnable empty-space embedding and $p_v$ is the cumulative depth probability up to the depth bin $d$ (interpreted as the predicted visibility) and $t_c$ is the timestamp of the current image. $P_\pi$ applies Fourier feature encoding to each input and aggregates them through a lightweight MLP.
 This design enables the model to represent both occupied and unobserved regions explicitly, improving geometric reasoning in the lifted feature space.

 \textbf{\textit{(2) Log-linear depth bins:}} To emphasize high-resolution geometry near the vehicle while enabling coverage at a distance without increasing the number of depth bins, we replace the uniform binning with exponentially increasing spacing outside the $d_{\text{near}}$ region: